 Make some “me time” with fun binder crafts that will make you smile

-A happy boost for your school binder is the perfect crafty activity to channel your creativity.
-It’s not too complicated and you’ll smile every time you look at it.
-Teachers, you especially deserve some “me time” before the year starts.
-Science shows how creativity can reduce stress, so doing a fun craft can literally be good for you!
+Binder cover ideas that give you a little “happy boost” are the perfect crafty activity to channel your creativity.
+It’s not too complicated, and you’ll smile every time you look at it.
+While binder crafts are fun for parents, students, and teachers, teachers especially deserve some “me time” before the year starts.
+In fact, science shows how creativity can reduce stress, so doing a fun craft can literally be good for you!

-Enjoy these 6 very cool binder cover ideas that are easy enough to apply to your school binder in a single afternoon.
+If you’re still deciding on what type of binder to use, you can quickly browse all styles and compare features on our binders resource page.
+Otherwise, get inspired and enjoy these 6 delightful binder cover ideas that are easy enough to apply to your school binder in a single afternoon.

-1) Free printable binder cover ideas and spine inserts
+1) Free printable binder covers and spine inserts

 Even if you’re not an artist, you can still have an enjoyable time crafting DIY binder covers using free pre-designed templates.
 Avery Design and Print Online (ADPO) features tons of free templates that you can personalize with custom text, colors and graphics.